matthieugayon/graphql-track-api/README.md

 Make a POST request to the /auth/login endpoint (the server is serving our API on http://localhost:3000).
 Body parameters (x-www-form-urlencoded): email & password.
-The API returns an access_token, which you can use in the GraphQL playground available at /graphql.
+The API returns an access_token, which can be used in the GraphQL playground available at /graphql.

 ## 5. GraphQL playground

 When the app is running, browse GraphQL playground here: http://localhost:3000/graphql.
-Since all queries / mutations are protected by Bearer token autentication, you need for each request to append a JSON object in the HTTP HEADERS area such as :
+Since all queries / mutations are protected by Bearer token autentication, append a JSON object for each request in the HTTP HEADERS area such as :

 ```json
 {"Authorization": "Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOjEsImlhdCI6MTcwNzc0MzkyOSwiZXhwIjoxNzA3NzQ0ODI5fQ.CmtD_A5-m405VzgxU1ZLXnOL4b6m6zuo9Bk68tL7xpc"}